New F1D Rules

 Of the proposals that passed the initial vote, the two main proposals to watch for final passage will concern allowing plastic covering on A-6 models and adding 35 cm (F1R) as a new AMA record-setting event.

-Mike Kirda’s Propblocks.com
+Mike Kirda's Propeller Blocks

-Mike Kirda was also at West Baden and he had brought some propeller blocks that he had cut using a band saw and a special fixture he created.
+Mike Kirda was also at West Baden and he brought some propeller blocks that he had cut using a band saw and a special fixture he created.
 I had been using a propeller block for my F1L that was made years ago, so I bought a 26-inch and a 28-inch pitch block.
 I put my F1L propellers on the 26-inch block and found that my propellers had much higher pitch.

 After I returned home, I compared the new 26-inch block to my old one.
 The F1L propeller fit my old block, but did not fit the new one.
 I wanted to find a better way to measure the pitch of these new propeller blocks.